airbnb/inclusion/README.md

 ## About this repository

-The list of non-inclusive terms in this repository was created and will evolve in close collaboration with Airbnb employees who are members of the affected communities.
+The list of non-inclusive terms in this repository was created by and will evolve in close collaboration with Airbnb employees who are members of the affected communities.